top of page

 MICROPLASTIX II: How to Deal with a Modern Menace

 In recent years, there has been a growing awareness as to impact of microplastics on our environmental surroundings.
 Although steps are being taken to minimise these toxic materials, e.g. the banning of microplastics in cosmetics, there are still numerous sources in everyday life like clothes washing and car tyre wear.
-MICROPLASTIX II project uses modified nanocellulose films as a cheap and sustainable method to remove microplastics from the environment in two distinct ways.
-The first exploits capillary forces to trap floating microplastics within the nanocellulose porous structure, whilst the second captures particles via hydrophobic interactions between the nanocellulose and microplastic.
+MICROPLASTIX II project uses modified nanocellulose films as a cheap and sustainable method to remove microplastics from the environment.
+The entrapment of particles from aqueous dispersion is a result of the high hygroscopicity and large active surface area of the nanocellulose network, which induces capillary forces to trap floating microplastics within the nanocellulose porous structure.
+Once inside the network, favorable surface interactions enhance the attraction between the particles and the surface of the material leading to efficient capturing.
 The aim is to improve these films to develop products that can be easily utilised to reduce microplastics flow into ecosystems.

 Main results